jiovanniro/this-meets-arrow/README.md

 ```
 In the terminal type: **node scripts.js**

-You should now this in the output:
+You should now see the following in the terminal:

 ```
 this is: Person { name: 'Covalence', cities: [ 'Nashville', 'Bermingham' ] }